0x15f/edge-html-component-concept/README.md

 # Edge Components w/ HTML Streaming

-This is a concept repo.
+This is a concept repo that provides a Cloudflare Worker that can run over a partially client-side or fully server-side rendered website and inject "components".
+Components can be blocking or non-blocking.
+This is heavily based on concepts taken from RSC, Remix, and HTML Streaming in general.

-- It is all built using TransformStream’s
+- It is all built using TransformStream’s.
-- It supports blocking and non-blocking components
+- It supports blocking and non-blocking components.
-- It supports sub-streams with blocking and non-blocking components
+- It supports sub-streams with blocking and non-blocking components.
-- It is all built around the Request interface, so independent edge caching can be applied to every level.
+- It is all built around the Request interface:
-    - This also makes the concept compatible with existing edge-based solutions
+    - Independent caching can be applied to every level of the component tree.
-    - This also allows the rendering of components to be offloaded to workers for platforms
+    - Components can be moved to Workers for Platforms

 # The Problem